Voigtlander COLOR HELIAR SL 75mm F2.5

 The Voigtlander Color Heliar SL is a 75mm focal length SLR lens.

-The image is sharp even at full aperture, the periphery is well rendered, and the bokeh in front and behind is not bad, so I don’t know why it is not popular, but I personally like it.
+The Voigtlander Color Heliar SL has a sharp image even at full aperture, and the peripheral areas are well rendered, and the bokeh in front and behind is not bad, so I don’t really understand why it is not popular, but it is a lens that I personally use.

 The Color Heliar SL 75mm is not popular among Voigtlander SL lenses, and although there are few of them on the used market, the price does not rise.

 There are almost no lenses with a focal length of 75mm for single-lens reflex cameras, and even if you look, you will only find Russian cine lenses and lenses for the Pentax 645.
-As for the closest focal length, Pentax sells a 77mm K mount, and Sigma sells a 70mm lens, which is a rather odd focal length.
+As for the closest focal length, Pentax sells a 77mm K-mount lens, and Sigma sells a 70mm lens, which is a rather tricky focal length.
 Due to the high performance of zoom lenses, prime lenses have been out of favor, but I can’t help but hope that unique prime lenses will continue to be sold in the future.

 I purchased the PENTAX-K mount version of this lens, but after removing the aperture pins, I used it with the Sigma SD9 and SD10.
 Details are written on the SD9 and SD10 pages, but the mount shape of the Sigma SA mount is the same as that of the Pentax K, so the lens can be attached to the camera if there are no unnecessary protrusions.
-Since the flange back of the SA mount is 1.5 mm shorter, it becomes infinity at about 6m, and close-up performance decreases.
-When the SD9 and SD10 were released, Sigma SA mount lenses were rarely seen on the market, and I was in a frenzy looking for lenses that could be used with the camera.
+The flange back of the SA mount is 1.5 mm shorter, so it becomes infinity at about 6m, and close-up performance decreases.
+When the SD9 and SD10 were released, Sigma SA mount lenses were rare on the market, and I was running around looking for lenses that could be used with the camera.
 If the difference in flange back was acceptable, it was important to attach it to the camera first, and Pentax K mount lenses, which have the same shape as the SA mount, were valuable.

 The decrease in close-up performance due to the difference in flange back can be compensated for by using an extension tube, and since other companies’ lenses can be used from infinity, I enjoyed shooting with them attached to the SD9 and SD10.

-As expected, this was the only lens for which the mount was modified, and I used M42 screw mount lenses via K-M42 adapters and SA-M42 adapters for the rest.
-Since this lens has a modified mount, I couldn’t sell it as second-hand, so when I got my hands on a Sony α900, I took the α-mount connecting parts from a junk lens, modified them, bolted them to the lens, and converted it to a Minolta α-mount, which I’m still using today.
+As expected, this was the only lens that I modified the mount part of, and I used M42 screw mount lenses via K-M42 adapters and SA-M42 adapters for the rest.
+Because this lens has a modified mount, I can’t sell it second hand, so when I got my hands on a Sony α900, I took the α mount connecting parts from a junk lens, modified them, and bolted them to the lens to convert it to a Minolta α mount, which I’m still using today.

-There are no fundamental issues with operation, but what bothers me is that the focus ring rotates counterclockwise, which is the opposite direction to that of Leica R-mount lenses, which I often use as manual focus (MF) lenses.
+There are basically no problems with operation, but what bothers me personally is that the focus ring rotates counterclockwise, which is the opposite of the Leica R mount lenses, which I often use as manual focus (MF) lenses.

-With autofocus lenses, I don’t use MF that much so the direction in which the focus ring rotates doesn’t bother me, but with MF lenses, it is the main focus of the shooting operation, so I am careful not to carry lenses from different manufacturers that rotate in different directions at the same time.
+With autofocus lenses, I don’t use MF that much so the direction of rotation of the focus ring doesn’t matter, but with MF lenses, it’s the main focus of the shooting operation, so I’m careful not to carry lenses from different manufacturers that rotate in different directions at the same time.

 Specification